LARRY POWELL SCHOLARSHIP

 The applicants will be evaluated based on a combination of demonstrated financial need, current employment status, and the quality and content of the scholarship questions.

-The Larry Powell Scholarship Applications will be open Dec.
-1- Dec.
-23, 2022.
-The GCSAA Foundation will notify winners by Jan.
-9, 2023.
+The Larry Powell Scholarship applications will be open May 1–June 1, 2024.
+The GCSAA Foundation will notify winners by early August.

 Criteria for Selection